Table of Contents

 - Khata, Khasra, Khatauni example

-At this juncture, it becomes pertinent to mention that event though the English spelling for the two words are exactly the same, the term ख़सरा should not be confused with खसरा, the Hindi term used to denote the measles, a highly contagious virus-induced disease.
+At this juncture, it becomes pertinent to mention that even though the English spelling for the two words are exactly the same, the term ख़सरा should not be confused with खसरा, the Hindi term used to denote measles, a highly contagious virus-induced disease.

-Users should also be mindful of the fact that if they tried to translate the official portals of state land revenue departments in English, the Google translator would translate the term Khesra as measles.
+When a user opts for English as the language to find land records of official bhulekh portals on Indian states, the Google Translator mistakenly translates the term Khesra or khasra as measles.
 This is a common mistake and users should not be misled by this.

 Khasra number: Importance